akeneo/pim-helpcenter/content/updates/2020-07/consistency-in-structure.md

 # Avoid spelling mistakes in your product data
-::: meta-data type="Improvement" features="Data quality insights" available="early-July" link-to-doc="../articles/improve-data-quality.html#improve-data-quality"
+::: meta-data type="Improvement" features="Data Quality Insights" available="early July" link-to-doc="../articles/improve-data-quality.html#improve-data-quality"
 :::

 We keep on adding new features to help you improve your data quality.
 To garantee consistency on your customer-facing product data, we introduced spell-check in category names, attribute and options labels.